microsoft/OpenAIWorkshop/labs/Lab_3_bot_chatWithDocuments/Script.md

 The Azure Function App also deploys the function code needed for powerapps automate flow.

-Before deploying the Azure resources, you will need Azure OpenAI API endpoint, API key, and the model deployment name.

-Follow following steps to get the Azure API endpoint and API key.
-Save the endpoint and API key in a notepad for later use.

-1. Navigate to Azure Open AI Studio

-2. Click on the the Gear icon on Top right corner and navigate to Resource Tab.

 (control+click) to launch in new tab.